slro/mflod/mflod/crypto/README.md

  1. Concatenate keys that were used in `(1) HMAC` block and `(0) CONTENT` blocks.
 The first one is the key used to calculate an HMAC.
 The second one is a key used in AES encryption.
-The local block `(1)` and `(0)` are ready.
+The local blocks `(1)` and `(0)` are ready.
  2. Calculate a SHA-1 hash from the result of step 1.
 This yields a local block `(2)`.
  3. Sign local block `(2)` produced in the previous step with RSA private key of a sender.
 The signature is a local block `(20)`.
-Prepend result of the step 1 with the signature.
+Prepend result of the step 1 with the it.
- 4. Prepend the result of the previous step with a PGP keypair ID of a sender which was used to produce a signature in the previous step.
-If the sender's keypair is not a PGP keypar append all-zero dummy ID.
+ 4. Prepend the result of the previous step with a PGP keypair ID `(3)` of a sender.
+If the sender's keypair is not a PGP keypair append all-zero dummy ID.
- 5. Prepend the result of the previous step with a 4-byte indentification
-    string: *FLOD*.
-This values is used to determine a successful decription of a header block on a side of recipient.
+ 5. Prepend the result of the previous step with a 4-byte indentification string `(4)`: *FLOD*.
+This value is used to determine a successful decryption of a header block on a side of the recipient.
- 6. Pad result of the previous step according to a [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) padding standard
+ 6. Pad result of the previous step according to [OAEP](https://en.wikipedia.org/wiki/Optimal_asymmetric_encryption_padding) padding standard
- 7. Encrypt the result of the previous step with RSA public key of the recipient.
+ 7. Encrypt the result of the previous step with RSA using public key of the recipient.
 The result is a local block `(200)` and itself is a full `(2) HEADER` block.

 Note that *steps 2-4 are optional* and can be omitted depending on a sender's decision.
 Though it would not allow the recipient to verify the identity of the sender in any way.
-But it still allows the recipient to decrypt a message.
+It still allows the recipient to decrypt a message.

 The minimal required size of RSA keypair for both sender and recipient is 1024 bits.
 The recommended size of RSA keypair is at least 2048 bits.